About Team

 Yolanda Brown

-Yolanda is the Director of People and Programs at Mission Control where she provides the programmatic execution expertise to support the success of Mission Controls’ strategic goals.
+Yolanda is the Vice President of Programs and Operations at Mission Control where she provides the programmatic execution expertise to support the success of Mission Controls’ strategic goals.
 She has over 20 years of experiences in the space industry and has been involved with projects through all phases, from pre-phase 0 studies through design and development to commissioning and on-orbit operations.
 Previous programs include RapidEye, an optical Earth Observation 5-satellite constellation, Sapphire, a space surveillance small satellite and as well as numerous projects using AI / ML to improve performance and reduce operator loading.
 Yolanda holds a BEng (Aerospace) from Carleton University and has been a certified PMP member since 2015.
 Away from work she enjoys spending time with her family, cooking, and baking (particularly cupcakes), and travelling.

 Vinita Marwaha Madill